cse-labs/res-edge-labs/labs/gitops-argo-cd.md

     - We will use `central-la-nola-2301` as our member cluster name
       - You can use any cluster in the list

+## Work in Progress

+- You must use the :beta docker image tags for this lab
+  - `.devcontainer/deploy-res-edge.sh --force` will deploy correctly and meets the pre-reqs

 ## Prerequisites

 - Deploy the Res-Edge [data service](./deploy-res-edge.md)